riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Change the **font size** to 24 and change the default text to say **X Player's Turn**.

-## Main Initial Screen
+## Initial Screen

 Now let's go back to the inital screen and add our game's title and a button to start a new game.
 We're going to add label with our app name, a button to start a new game, and an image with our app icon for aesthetic reasons.

-`// todo: add image of initial screen`
+`// todo: add image of initial screen with UI`

 Let's add a segue so that when you press the **New Game** button it takes you to the second screen so you can actually play a game.

 - give it a segue identifier of **StartGame**

-To add a segue identifier select the arrow going from the initial view controller to the game logic view controller, and add a unique name in the **Attributes Inspector** _Segue_ field.
+To add a segue identifier select the arrow going from the Inital View Controller to the Game Logic View Controller, and add a unique name in the **Attributes Inspector** _Segue_ field.

 ## End Game Screen